 Educational value may be worth the risk

 But what are the actual facts about liability risks of this practice?
-The first thing to consider is that videotapes of trauma cases and other procedures would be admissible in the event of a malpractice lawsuit, says Linda M. Stimmel, a partner with the Dallas, TX-based law firm of Stewart Stimmel.
-"A video of the healthcare provided if that care is in question in a lawsuit will definitely have to be turned over," says Stimmel.
+The first thing to consider is that videotapes of trauma cases and other procedures would be admissible in the event of a malpractice lawsuit, says Linda M. Stimmel, a partner with the Dallas-based law firm of Stewart Stimmel.
+"A video of the health care provided — if that care is in question in a lawsuit — will definitely have to be turned over," she says.

 Although you would definitely have to turn over a video if a lawsuit was involved, many lawsuits are not filed for up to two years after an event, notes Stimmel.
 "There is no reason to keep videos of all trauma cases for years if their useful purpose is over.
 The law does not allow us to destroy material at issue in a lawsuit, but there is no problem if we are taping for teaching purposes and then destroying all tapes on a regular basis," she says.

 San Francisco General Hospital's ED has been videotaping trauma cases for 10 years, but there were significant concerns about liability raised by attorneys when this was first suggested.
 "When we first told the university and the city we wanted to do this, the initial response was, 'No, that's not a good idea,'" says Alan Gelb, MD, the hospital's division chief of emergency services.

 Hospital attorneys were concerned that the tapes might be discoverable and then used in a malpractice trial, but took into consideration that under California law, hospital's quality assurance activities (QA) are not discoverable, says Gelb.
 "Nothing is ironclad, but the statute states that the contents of meetings of physicians that are used for QA or PI [performance improvement] purposes are not discoverable," he says.
 "If they were discoverable, then it would hinder the ability of physicians to have candid discussions regarding how to improve things."